Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 N/A

 ### 5.4 Software Quality Attributes
-The software will be portable and reliable as it makes and requires no extra files and it can run on any device with java
+The software will be portable and reliable as it makes, and requires, no extra files outside of its jar and it can run on any device with java without any elevated priveleges.

 ## 6. Other Requirements